 - In a small saucepan, whisk together the water and all-purpose flour.
 Cook over medium heat, whisking constantly, for 4-5 minutes until the mixture is a paste-like slurry.
 Scrape it into a bowl and set it aside until ready to use.¼ cup all-purpose flour, ¾ cup water

-- In a stand mixing bowl, mix together the all-purpose sugar, yeast, and salt until combined.3 ½ cups all-purpose flour, ⅓ cup granulated sugar, 2 teaspoon instant yeast, ¾ teaspoon fine sea salt
+- In a stand mixing bowl, mix together the all-purpose flour, sugar, yeast, and salt until combined.3 ½ cups all-purpose flour, ⅓ cup granulated sugar, 2 teaspoon instant yeast, ¾ teaspoon fine sea salt

 - Slightly warm the milk, then stir in the instant coffee until dissolved.½ cup whole milk, 1 teaspoon instant coffee granules